microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 if a matrix transpose is supported.
 Note that even for the type/interpretation combinations described in [Minimum Support Set], transpose support isn't guaranteed and needs to be checked explicitly.

+### Atomic Operations

+> Internally these may done component-wise or multiple components may be accumulated in a single atomic, this implementation dependent.
+In other words, some implementations may use scalar atomics while others may use vector atomics of an arbitrary size.
+Also, implementations may serialize per-component atomic adds accross threads arbitrarily.

 ### Non-Uniform control flow